We’ve had the pleasure of working with a large number of organisations, linking with Darlington and further afield. These include

-The Hullabaloo is a pioneering theatre company creating quality work for young audiences.
-The Hullabaloo are the only National Portfolio Organisation of Arts Council England currently based in the borough of Darlington and have worked extensively in Darlington and with Darlington Borough Council over many years.
-They believe that children and young people have an entitlement to access theatre of the highest quality and greatest artistic challenge, and they collaborate with artists working at the forefront of their artform, developing ideas with young people, to create excellent and inventive theatre.
-Theatre Hullabaloo are represented on the Creative Darlington board.
+Theatre Hullabaloo is a pioneering theatre company creating quality work for young audiences.
+The only National Portfolio Organisation of Arts Council England based in the borough of Darlington, they have worked extensively in the area and with Darlington Borough Council.
+Theatre Hullabaloo believe that creativity should be part of everybody’s childhood, and that young people have an entitlement to access theatre of the highest quality and greatest artistic challenge.
+To achieve this, the organisation collaborates with artists from all over the world that are working at the forefront of their artform, developing ideas with young people, to create excellent and inventive theatre.

 The Hullabaloo, Darlington.
 Photo Credit Mark Savage